Ag-Utkarsh/STS/README.md

 ## Current Limitations

 - **No mid-interruption handling:**
-  The model cannot handle user interruptions while the bot is speaking.
-If you start talking while the bot is responding, it will not stop and listen.
+  The model cannot reliably handle user interruptions while the bot is speaking.
+If you start talking while the bot is responding, it may not stop and listen immediately.

 - **Silence triggers:**
-  As soon as there is a small silence in your speech, the model assumes you are done and starts processing.
+  Small silences in user speech may be interpreted as end-of-turn and cause the model to start processing.

 - **No UI yet:**
   Currently, the bot is terminal-based.
 A UI is planned for future versions.

+## How can the latency be reduced to 1s?
+   share your ideas

 ---

 ## Notes

-- **Latency:** The current pipeline achieves 2–4 seconds response time (1–2 seconds for short answers or after warm-up).
+- **Latency:** The current pipeline achieves 2–4 seconds response time (2 seconds for short answers or after warm-up).
 - **Feedback Loop:** Use headphones to avoid the bot picking up its own voice.
 - **Development:** This is a work-in-progress.
 Expect breaking changes and improvements.